Shantha Rangaswamy: Career statistics

 In October 2019, she became the first Indian female cricketer to represent the Indian Cricketers' Association and the BCCI Apex Council.

 Personal life

 Shantha was born to C. V. Rangaswamy and Rajalakshmi.
 She is the third born child and has six sisters.

 Rangaswamy won the Arjuna award in 1976.
-She is now a cricket writer and is an executive (General Manager) at Canara Bank (Bangalore Region).
+She is now a cricket writer and was an executive (General Manager) at Canara Bank (Bangalore Region).

 She is also the first recipient of the Lifetime Achievement Award for Women from the Board of Control for Cricket in India (BCCI).